kubedb/website/content/articles/how-to-deploy-single-store-using-kubernetes-single-store-operator/index.md

 ---
-title: How to Deploy SingleStore using Kubernetes SingleStore Operator
+title: How to Deploy SingleStore via Kubernetes SingleStore Operator
 Description: Deploy SingleStore on Kubernetes with ease using the Kubernetes SingleStore Operator.
 Follow this step-by-step guide for a seamless setup.
 alt: Kubernetes SingleStore
 date: "2024-08-07"
 ---

-# How to Deploy SingleStore using Kubernetes SingleStore Operator
+# How to Deploy SingleStore via Kubernetes SingleStore Operator

 ![Kubernetes SingleStore](./hero.jpg "Kubernetes SingleStore")